 Learn how to capitalize on your own individuality while celebrating the diversity around you!
 The CCI Diversity Student Leaders Society provides an open and accepting community for all students.
 Our purpose is to provide high quality educational opportunities and to promote understanding by embracing and celebrating the dimensions of diversity within each individual.

-Affiliated with the Southern Poverty Law Center, Graduate Students for Social Justice is dedicated to fighting hate and bigotry and to seeking justice for the most vulnerable members of our society.
+GSSJ and the Southern Poverty Law Center are dedicated to fighting hate and bigotry and to seeking justice for the most vulnerable members of our society.
+Using litigation, education, and other forms of advocacy, the Center works toward the day when the ideals of equal justice and equal opportunity will be a reality.

 The Graduate Students of the Spanish Department at UTK is an organization seeking to unite the graduate students at the Spanish Department in order to achieve educational excellence as well as to promote the Hispanic cultures on and off campus.